-- 12. Plaintiff and Walgreens have agreed to the Release of certain claims as provided in Section VII of the Agreement.
+- 12. Plaintiff and Kroger have agreed to the Release of certain claims as provided in Section VII of the Agreement.
 Such releases are given in good faith and, upon entry of this Consent Judgment, shall be effective as to all Releasors (as defined in the Agreement). - 13.
-Plaintiff's Claims against Walgreens are hereby DISMISSED WITH PREJUDICE, with each Party to bear its own costs except as specified in the Agreement.
+Plaintiff's Claims against Kroger are hereby DISMISSED WITH PREJUDICE, with each Party to bear its own costs except as specified in the Agreement. - 14.
+Further, as a condition precedent to the Agreement becoming Effective, all Participating Local Governments were required to execute an Election and Release Form (Exhibit D to the Agreement), through which those Participating Local Governments agreed to be bound by all terms and conditions of the Agreement, including but not limited to the Release of certain claims provided in Section VII of the Agreement.
+Such Releases are given in good faith and upon entry of this Consent Judgment shall become effective (a) as to all Litigating Local Governments that have asserted Claims against Kroger as part of any Actions pending before the Court and (b) as to all Non-Litigating Local Governments that, as of the date of this Consent Judgment, have become Participating Local Governments pursuant to Section VIII of the Agreement.

-- Participating Local Governments were required to execute an Election and Release Form (Exhibit D to the Agreement), through which those Participating Local Governments agreed to be bound by all terms and conditions of the Agreement, including but not limited to the Release of certain claims provided in Section VII of the Agreement.
-Such Releases are given in good faith and upon entry of this Consent Judgment shall become effective (a) as to all Litigating Local Governments that have asserted Claims against Walgreens as part of any Actions pending before the Court and (b) as to all Non-Litigating Local Governments that, as of the date of this Consent Judgment, have become Participating Local Governments pursuant to Section VIII of the Agreement. - 15.
-The Claims of all Litigating Local Governments that have been asserted against Walgreens in Actions pending before this Court are hereby DISMISSED WITH PREJUDICE, with each party to bear its own costs except as specified in the Agreement.1
+15. The Claims of all Litigating Local Governments that have been asserted against Kroger in Actions pending before this Court are hereby DISMISSED WITH PREJUDICE, with each party to bear its own costs except as specified in the Agreement.